kennethbunker/kennethbunker.github.io/index.md

 ## Hello world!

 I received my PhD in political science from The London School of Economics in 2016.
 Since then, I have been an Assistant Professor at Universidad Central, and held visiting positions at Sapienza University and University of Milan.
-I am also Associate Researcher at the Observatorio Político Electoral of Universidad Diego Portales.
+I am also a Researcher at Universidad Diego Portales.
 Here is my full [CV](https://www.dropbox.com/s/e1hjycqkmixr5x5/CV_Kenneth_Bunker.pdf?dl=0).
 You can also click on the links on the sidebar for more information.

 ---